 WPML allows you to create a specific root page for your site.
-This means that regardless of the available languages in your site, the starting page will be the same for all your visitors
+This means that regardless of the languages available on your site, all your visitors will see the same starting page.

 WPML lets you create virtual directories for all languages, including the default language.
 These are not real physical directories on the server’s drive, but virtual directories that only appear in URLs.